 You are assessed in a variety of ways to reflect the individual topics.
 Our approaches to learning, assessment and feedback are varied and constructive, to help you build the personal management and employability skills that are essential for a fulfilling career.

-This course is an ideal route into a wide range of professional careers in litigation support, expert witnessing and fraud examination.
-On graduating you will be qualified for a number of roles in financial regulatory authorities, law firms, accountancy practices and law enforcement agencies.
-We liaise closely with employers and professional bodies to ensure that all our courses are relevant to their business and recruitment needs.
-Our overall aim is to help you find a fulfilling and financially rewarding job once you graduate.
+This course is an ideal route into a wide range of professional careers in dispute litigation support, fraud examination, and forensic accounting and regulatory investigations The qualification will be suitable for a number of roles in financial regulatory authorities, law firms, accountancy practices and law enforcement agencies.
+Our Careers and Recruitment team will support you in developing the skills needed to pursue employment opportunities in your chosen career area.

 Fees and funding